Photo 1 edited

 I am in Hội An Ancient Town, wearing Áo Dài, the traditional Vietnamese costume.

-In my recipes, I’ll provide insights into how the foods are traditionally prepared in Vietnam and offer suggestions for adapting them to your own kitchen.
-Whether you prefer to stick to the authentic recipe or put your own spin on it, the choice is yours!
+In my recipes, I’ll share how these foods are traditionally prepared in Vietnam, plus tips for adapting them in your own kitchen.
+You can follow the authentic recipe or make it your own—the choice is all yours!

-I hope that my blog can become your trusted source for information and demystification of Vietnamese and Asian cooking.
+I hope my blog becomes your go-to guide for truly experiencing the flavors and stories of Vietnamese and Asian cooking!

 Articles on Vietnamese Cuisine: